City Index ReviewOpen Demo Account

 For further information, the platform offers informational hubs on critical issues that can affect the markets, including Brexit, United States tech earnings, and the US-China trade war.

 Our team also suggests clients take advantage of their trading academy with articles and videos on a range of topics for all skill levels.

 Regulation & Deposit Protection

-Any City Index review will clearly indicate that the Financial Conduct Authority (FCA) regulates and authorises the broker.
-This provides clients with peace of mind, as formal regulation indicates that its a must to meet certain standards.
-For example, one of the requirements is that they segregate retail client funds from its own via separate accounts.
+The company is regulated by the Financial Conduct Authority (FCA).
+This provides clients with peace of mind, as formal regulation suggests that it’s a must to meet specific standards.
+For example, one of the requirements is that they segregate retail client funds from its own.

-Additionally, the fact that the FCA authorises and regulates means that clients are covered by the FSCS.
-As such, if they liquidate, which is unlikely, clients can receive up to £85,000 in compensation.
+Additionally, the fact that the FCA regulates the broker means that clients are covered by the FSCS.
+As such, if they go into liquidation, which is unlikely, clients can receive up to £85,000 in compensation.

-For further peace of mind, GAIN Capital, the parent company, is also regulated and authorised by the FCA.
+For further peace of mind, GAIN Capital, their parent company, is also regulated and authorised by the FCA.

-No City Index review is complete without discussing the numerous awards the broker has received over the years.
+No City Index review is complete without discussing the numerous awards the company has received over the years.
 During the OPWA Awards in 2019, the broker earned honours for “Best Trading Platform,” “Best Spread Betting Provider,” and “Best Mobile Application.”
 During the ADVFN Awards in 2019, it earned the title of “Best CFD Provider.”
 The 2019 Shares Award also gave it the title of “Best Professional Trading Platform.”

-Going back a year, the OPWA Awards in 2018 honoured the broker with the title of “Best Cryptocurrency Trading Platform,” an accolade worth mentioning in any City Index cryptocurrency review.
+Going back a year, the OPWA Awards in 2018 honoured the broker with the title of “Best Cryptocurrency Trading Platform,” an accolade worth mentioning in any City Index review.